NodeRedis/node-redis-parser/README.md

     });
 };
 ```
-You do not have to use the context variable, but can also bind the function while passing them to the option object.
+You do not have to use the returnFatalError function.
+Fatal errors will be returned in the normal error function in that case.

 And if you want to return buffers instead of strings, you can do this by adding the returnBuffers option.